Zu Dashou: Siege of Dalinghe

 In 1631, Zu Dashou was serving as commander of the Jinzhou garrison.
 He was leading his troops on an inspection of Dalinghe (present-day Linghai city) when Hong Taiji, commanding a force of 20,000 Manchu, Mongol, and Han Chinese troops, arrived to attack the city on September 1.
 At Dalinghe, Zu commanded an army of 14,000 men, half infantry and half cavalry, many of whom were veterans of his previous battles with Manchu forces.
-The presence of Zu's men was made known to Hong Taiji when his patrols captured a Chinese resident outside the city.
+The presence of Zu's men was made known to Hong Taiji when his patrols captured a Ming resident outside the city.
 Instead of attacking the city directly, the Manchu forces prepared for a long siege, building a moat around the city, and guarding the roads with newly formed artillery units armed with Portuguese cannons under the command of the Chinese general Tong Yangxing.

 The Manchu forces focused their efforts on capturing the castles surrounding Dalinghe, sending messengers to each inviting their surrender.
 They also sent repeated appeals to Zu himself requesting his submission.
 Meanwhile, several Ming relief forces were defeated by the Manchus outside the city.
 In October, a larger Ming army of 40,000 men arrived near Jinzhou under the command of Zu's brother-in-law, Wu Xiang.
 Hong Taiji mobilized his troops and engaged in a field battle with the Ming forces, emerging victorious.
 On October 13, Hong Taiji wrote Zu Dashou again to solicit his surrender, but received no response.
 On the 14th, Hong Taiji lured Zu's men to sally forth in an attempt to recapture one of the forts outside the city.
 The failure of Zu's attack led him to withdraw behind the walls, never attacking again for the duration of the siege.
 On October 19, another Ming army arrived under the command of Zhang Chun.
 Making use of Tong Yangxing's gunners, Hong Taiji broke the Ming lines.
 The Manchus defeated Zhang's army, taking heavy casualties in the process.
 Zhang Chun was captured and defected to the Manchu side.